 Tell us your love story.

 Ben first spotted me when I walked into his office in the service centre of the London Borough of Hackney.
 I was contracting for various local governments as a disability assessor and his manager was my “go-to” guy in that centre.
-After said-manager did the initial introductions, it really was just a matter of time before I succumbed to the charm of the tall, handsome Australian!
+After said manager did the initial introductions, it really was just a matter of time before I succumbed to the charm of the tall, handsome Australian!
 We shared many M&S sandwich lunches in the old churchyard nearby while getting to know each other and started dating in July 2010.
 We got engaged on a late summer’s day in that same churchyard in August 2011.
-Over the next 7 months, we planned our wedding, left the UK, spent a month in Australia with Ben’s family, moved to Cape Town, I started a new job and Ben the process of becoming legally allowed to live and work in South Africa.
+Over the next seven months we planned our wedding, left the UK, spent a month in Australia with Ben’s family and moved to Cape Town, with me starting a new job and Ben in the process of becoming legally allowed to live and work in South Africa.
 We married on the 31st March 2012 – a day of such joy, victory and celebration!

 What were the highlights of your wedding day?

 Walking down the aisle towards the man I get to grow old with, the joy of the ceremony, popping home between photos and reception to have a sneaky cup of tea together, speeches from our dads and siblings, celebrating with friends and family, the amazing Asian-inspired food.